 In this section you’ll find the information you need to help decide whether to apply to VWD.

-Please read the eligibility criteria, exclusions and application process before requesting a Register of Interest.
+Please read the eligibility criteria, exclusions and application process before requesting (or submitting) a Register of Interest.
 We also recommend you check out the FAQ's for more answers to common questions.

 In 2015, VWD revised its application process and requires that all applicants attend a PALS Meet & Greet Day prior to submitting a Full Application.